The 1975: 2012–2014: Early career and self-titled debut album

-The band's self-titled debut album was recorded with Arctic Monkeys collaborator Mike Crossey.
-Between Autumn 2012 and Spring 2013, during which time the album was recorded, the band released four EPs.
+The band's self-titled debut album was recorded with Mike Crossey.
+Between autumn 2012 and spring 2013, during which time the album was recorded, the band released four EPs.
 They toured to support and build momentum for the album, including numerous gigs and special appearances with other artists.

 The album received positive reviews from critics, and topped the UK Albums Chart on 8 September.
 As of March 2016, it had sold 410,981 copies in the UK, and 390,000 copies in the US.
+Critics at Pitchfork have favourably compared them to the Big Pink.
+Sex EP was described by Paste as "equal parts ethereal and synth pop", with "haunting" and "smooth" vocals.
+Their "mellow", stripped down style was praised for its lack of "attention-grabbing production theatrics".

 The release of the band's first EP, titled Facedown, in August 2012 saw the band's first UK airplay on national radio with lead track "The City", which was also featured as part of a BBC Introducing show with Huw Stephens on BBC Radio 1.
 The 1975 once again garnered national radio attention in late 2012, with BBC Radio 1 DJ Zane Lowe championing their single "Sex" from the eponymous EP, which was released on 19 November.
 They embarked on a United Kingdom and Ireland tour extended into early 2013, before beginning a US tour in Spring 2014.
 Upon the release of Music for Cars on 4 March 2013, the 1975 found mainstream chart success with "Chocolate", reaching number 19 in the UK Singles Chart.
 On 20 May 2013 the band released IV, which included a new version of "The City".
-The track charted in UK and received airplay in several other countries.
+The track charted in the UK and received airplay in several other countries.